Spin-polaron fingerprints in the optical conductivity of iridates: Self-consistent Born Approximation

 The fact that the polaronic Green's function depends again on the self-energy itself establishes a condition enabling a self-consistent solution of (\ref{eq:polaronic_self_energy}).
 In Eq. (\ref{eq:polaronic_gf}), $z$ and $t$ represents the coordination number and the nearest neighbor hopping term respectively.
 The magnon dispersion $\omega_{\mathbf{q}}$ is described in linear spin wave theory and depends on the superexchange parameters $J$, $J'$, and $J''$ characterizing the spin Hamiltonian,

 with:

 and where $n_e$ is the corresponding electron doping.
 The parameterization of the spin Hamiltonian, see Table~\ref{tab:hopping}, was taken from previous RIXS experiments \cite{Clancy_2023,kim_2012,Kim_2014}.
 Notice that Ref. \onlinecite{Clancy_2023} studied two different types of \bairo\ thin films, grown on PScO$_3$ (PSO) and GdScO$_3$ (GSO) substrates.
 Here, we consider the superexchange terms relative to the PSO sample, which, among the two, displays the lattice structure closest to that of the corresponding bulk sample.
+Also note that this phenomenological spin model can be justified by analyzing the superexchange interactions and the emerging generalized Heisenberg model \cite{Pavarini_2021}.
+In particular, Ref. \onlinecite{Pavarini_2021} showed that for \sriro\ Dzyaloshinskii-Morija terms are reduced to an axial component such that they can be removed via a suitable rotation in pseudo-spin space.
+Also, the anisotropy of the Heisenberg exchange terms were found to be small, justifying the simplified model of Eq. (\ref{wq})-(\ref{Bq}).

 Moreover, the hopping of extra hole/electrons that do not perturb the antiferromagnetic background are taken into account via $\epsilon_{\k}$.

 where we have added a three-site hopping term, set to $J_{3s}=J$ such that it amounts to the term obtained from a $t/U$ expansion of the Hubbard model in the strong coupling limit \cite{Wang_2015}.